naturalis/cl-provision/ansible/README.md

 ├── interfaces.yml         # Playbook to setup interfaces
-├── linter.sh              # Passes all .yml files through yamllint ($pip install yamllint) ├── provision.yml          # Playbook to do the first provisioning └── users.yml              # Playbook to setup users and ssh keys
+├── linter.sh              # Passes all .yml files through yamllint ($pip install yamllint) ├── provision.yml          # Playbook to do the first provisioning ├── support_make.yml       # Playbook to make and retrieve support files for troubleshooting ├── support_remove.yml     # Playbook to remove support files from switches └── users.yml              # Playbook to setup users and ssh keys
 ```